Steroid Joint Injection

 How do I prepare for steroid joint injection?

 Your healthcare provider will talk to you about how to prepare for this procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+He or she will tell you what medicines to take or not take on the day of your procedure.
 You may need to stop taking blood thinners several days before your procedure.

 What will happen during steroid joint injection?

 You may be given local anesthesia to numb the area where the injection will be given.
 With local anesthesia, you may still feel pressure during the procedure, but you should not feel any pain.
-Your healthcare provider may use ultrasound or fluoroscopy (a type of x-ray) to guide the needle to the right area.
-He will then inject the steroid into your joint.
+Your provider may use ultrasound or fluoroscopy (a type of x-ray) to guide the needle to the right area.
+He or she will then inject the steroid into your joint.
 A bandage will be placed on the injection site.

 What will happen after steroid joint injection?